VicTorres23/Cell_Factory_Design_2024_Bugs_Found/README.md

 ----- UP TO THIS POINT COBRAPY WAS WORKING BUT ESCHER WASN'T, THE ISSUE WAS FIXED BY UPDATING EVERYTHING: ------

 python3 -m pip3 install --upgrade python

 pip3 install --upgrade pip

 pip3 install -U notebook

 pip3 install -U cobrapy

 pip3 install -U escher

 pip3 install -U cameo

 ----- BY DOING THIS ESCHER STARTED WORKING BUT AN ERROR WAS SHOWN REGARDING THE CAMEO LIBRARY, DEBUGGING IS STILL IN PROCESS -----

+Another option for Escher that Andrew told us was the online website: https://escher.github.io/#/ Here set Map and Model as None and hit the Load Map button, upload the map.json in the new window.